szalai-istvan/mandelbrot-java/README.md

 ```
 mvn clean install
 ```
-to build an executable JAR file and a Windows executable .exe file.
+to build an executable JAR file along with a Windows executable .exe file.

 After launching, pressing the 'H' key displays the instructions on how to use the renderer.